zopencommunity/meta/docs/workshop/intro.md

 ## Module 3: Setting Up Favorite Tools (10 minutes)

 ### Use the zopen framework to list available tools
-- `zopen list` # list the available tools, this will list 100+ tools available under Zopen Community
+- `zopen list` # list the available tools, this will list 100+ tools available under zopen community

 ### Install your favourite tools
 - Install vim: